jxc761/exps/README.md

 The datasets used by multiple experiments.

 1. objects:

-	I collect serveral sketchup model from the 3D 	warehourse.
-And all 3d models have been resized to the real scale.
-The bottom cnter of each model is aligned to the origin.
+	This is dataset of 3D object models.
+I collect them from the 3D google warehourse.
+And I have resized them to the real scale and algined their bottom centers to the origin.

 ### exp20150201

-Try to apply spike-coding to surface representation.
+Apply the spike-coding algorithm to 3D surface representation.